adinashby/starter-transactional-web-project/README.md

 Also, include a document explaining task distribution between team members.

-Please submit a clone of your project and the GitHub link on Lea.
-You can include everything except the “Build” folder so it fits within the limits for uploading.

 ### Deliverable 2

 For this deliverable, you have the following tasks based on your course outline **(15%)**:

-• Completed UI interface (Entire Navigation) – 3%
+• Completed UI interface (Entire Navigation) – 4%
-• Authentication (Email, SMS, call) – 3%
+• Authentication (Email, SMS, call) – 4%
 • Internationalization and localization - 3%
-• API calls (JSON, Async, Threading) – 3%
-• Using CI/CD tools - 3%
+• Using CI/CD tools - 4%

 Final report: **(5%)**
 • Project Aim and description